Lloyds Mortgages For Over 65s

 Are over 65 mortgages easy to qualify for?

-Yes, subject to your anticipated retirement income, the size of the lump sum you require and other eligibility criteria.
-If you don’t pass the different checks your best option for your golden years current home could be a home reversion plan.
+Yes, subject to your anticipated retirement income, the size of the lump sum you require, and other eligibility criteria.
+If you don’t pass the different checks, your best option for your golden years in your current home could be a home reversion plan.

 What proof of income do I need for Lloyds mortgages for over 65 year olds?

-This is very similar to a traditional mortgage, high street lenders will need to provide sufficient evidence of monthly income that shows you can easily make the monthly repayments.
-If you don’t have enough proof on your pension statement and other earned income equity release mortgages could be a better option for your older borrowers cash lump sum.
+This is very similar to a traditional mortgage.
+High street lenders will need to provide sufficient evidence of monthly income that shows you can easily make the monthly repayments.
+If you don’t have enough proof from your pension statement and other earned income, equity release mortgages could be a better option for your older borrowers’ cash lump sum.

 Are mortgages for over 65s fast to complete?